RasKrebs/pricing_wizards/readme.md

 This is a repository for all programming related assets used in the exam project, Pricing Wizards, for the course Data Mining at ITU.

+### Usage

+To run code, please place the dataset from the uploaded .zip folder in your local data folder.
+The background is that due to data being proprietary, we may not upload it to this public GitHub repo.

 ### Motivation

 Given the recommendation of a plain colab link, the format of this deliverable may come as a surprise.
 As outlined in the Introduction of the accompanying report, the dataset was selected to apply the Data Mining techniques learned in the course in a real-life setting.
 In this same vein, we collaborated in GitHub and followed other coding best practices, as visible in this folder, like